zspecza/keygen/README.md

 * `complex`: true, false
 * `sequences`: the number of sequences you want OR an object containing sequences with different properties
-  * Assuming `complex` is true, a sequence object's properties differ slightly in that there is now a `sequencelength` parameter that accepts a number representing the length of the sequence.
+* `sequencelength`: An integer representing the length of each sequence
 * `type`: 'numeric', 'alphabetic', 'alphanumeric'
 * `lettercase`: 'lower', 'upper', 'mixed'